BleezDEV/Tank-Assault-Arcade-Game/README.md

 # Tank-Assault-Arcade-Game

--This was the first game I created using Python Turtle Graphics.
+-This was among the first games I created using Python Turtle Graphics.

 -I was still learning python at the time, and I was still introducing myself to game development.